alannapasco/OsmoCaseStudy/README.md

 2. Two consecutive requests where the second one is sent on purpose, but contains a formula that's already been added to the system. (equality checking/hashing)
     - Result: user SHOULD see a "formula already exists" error

-To solve the first: I learned too late in the project that Flask's `POST` requests are the only non-idempotent requests within Flask, and therefore I needed to manually implament handling an idempotent key and further behavior.
+To solve the first: I learned late in the project that Flask's `POST` requests are the only non-idempotent requests within Flask, and therefore I needed to manually implament handling an idempotent key and further behavior.
 To solve idempotency I require an idempotency key to be passed in request headers, build a cache of said keys, and in subsequent calls check that the key is NOT present in the cache before processing the request.
-If it is, do not perform the process -- just return the same result as the first request.
+If it is, do not perform the process -- just return the same result as the first request, which is found in the cache.

 To solve the second: Formula uniqueness is defined by its material make-up, not by its name.
 That means formulas with the same name but different formulas are permitted, and we cannot use formula `name` as its unique identifier.
 Initially I implemented the `materials` field on `FragranceFormula` as a list of `Material`.
 However, `list` in Python is not hashable, and I needed a way to extract a unique identifier from a list of materials where two separate lists of the same materials would return the same unique identifier.
 I converted the list of `Material` to a tuple of `Material` because tuples *are* hashable in Python.
 Finally, my database stores the hashed materials as Key and the full `FragranceFormula` object as Value.
 This achieves two things:
 1. Two formulas with the same name but different formulas can both exist in the database and be treated as unique.